lupyuen/lupyuen.github.io/src/grafana.md

 # CBOR: Concise Binary Object Representation

 _The Sensor Data we've seen earlier...
-Is it encoded as JSON?_
+Was it encoded as JSON?_

 Not quite.
-If we encode the Sensor Data as JSON...
+If we encode the Sensor Data as __JSON__...

 ```json
 {